 Below, we share our current best practices for online magazine design.

 One of the biggest moving targets in Mequoda best practices is the metered paywall.
 This is a rather new addition to our list of online magazine design best practices, but nearly all of our publishing partners are having success with this business model in comparison to the model of separating free and premium content.
 Your goal is to establish a sampling mentality.
 When the guy at the supermarket gives you a sample of cheese on a cracker, he’s not trying to feed you dinner; he’s trying to get you to buy cheese.
 So, your question is how much access you need to give in order to obtain a subscriber.
 Read 10 Tips to Convert Metered Paywall Visitors into Subscribers to learn more.

 2. Use a Tier 1 Processing System.

 If you’re not on a tier-one payment processing and fulfillment system, you’re leaving money on the table that’s incredibly easy to pick up if you make the best choice for your business.
-I Like Crochet moved its fulfillment and payment processing to Strategic Fulfillment Group (SFG).
-This was a massive upgrade based on the success of our other publishing partners who have seen an increase of 20 points from a retention rate of 50% to 70%!
+I Like Crochet moved its fulfillment and payment processing to a Tier 1 processing system, which was a massive upgrade based on the success of our other publishing partners who have seen an increase of 20 points from a retention rate of 50% to 70%!
 This represents a 40% lift over the base in year one and a 121% lift by year five.
 This is the easiest money you’ll ever earn.

 3. Create a Robust Library.